 Recombinant DNA technology has allowed the production of gonadotropins separately in the laboratory, known as recombinant FSH (rFSH) and LH (rLH).
 They have been reported to be purer than HMG products and the injected volume is much less making it more user friendly with possible less side effects.
 Gonal F and Follistim are manufactured by separate companies, but have the same efficacy and result in the similar outcomes.

-They are available in the form of an injectible pen that can be carried around easily and don't require mixing with water which is the case with HMG type products.
+They are available in the form of an injectable pen that can be carried around easily and don’t require mixing with water which is the case with HMG type products.
 FSH preparation is stored either inside the pen (Gonal F) or come in the form of a cartridge that has to be loaded into the pen (Follistim).
-They both come in the form of individual vials that can be mixed (similar to HMG products), but this is generally not the preferred way to use them.
+They both come in the form of individual vials that can be mixed (similar to HMG products).
 Gonal F also comes in the form of a multi-dose vial, which allows the desired dose to be used from the same vial each day and perceived to be more convenient by some patients.
-Once again the efficacy of these two brands is the same.
+Once again, the efficacy of these two brands is the same.

 1. Leuprolide – Lupron